Teach English At Catholic Schools In Europe This Summer

 -

-The K-12 school that selects instructor candidate(s) to visit there school for 4 weeks and lead the English immersion program is fully responsible for program logistics.
+The K-12 school that selects instructor candidate(s) to visit there school for several weeks and lead the English immersion program is fully responsible for program logistics.

 -